bpython/curtsies/docs/FSArray.rst

     ++++++++++++++++++++++++++++++++++++++++
     ++++++++++++++++++++++++++++++++++++++++

-and s

 Slicing works like it does with FmtStrs, but in two dimensions.
-FSArrays are *mutable*, so array assignment syntax can be used for natural compositing.
+FSArrays are *mutable*, so array assignment syntax can be used for natural compositing as in the above exaple.

-If you're dealing with terminal output, the *width* of a string becomes more important than it's *length* (`len(s)`).
-Graphemes, full width characters, etc. LINK TO FmtStr section on width
+If you're dealing with terminal output, the *width* of a string becomes more important than it's *length* (see :ref:`len-vs-width`).

-This module also contains useful formatting tools for constructing and modifying
-FSArrays: getting width
+In the future FSArrays will do slicing and array assignment based on width instead of number of characters, but this is not currently implemented.

 API docs
 --------